thingston/http-response/README.md

 # Thingston HTTP Response

-Custom responses for PHP applications based on PSR-7.
+Custom HTTP responses and a response emitter for PHP applications based on PSR-7.

 ## Requirements